Teme Augama Anishinabek

-The Temagami First Nation is located on Bear Island in the heart of Lake Temagami, the second largest in Lake Temagami after Temagami Island.
+Teme Augama Anishinabek is located on Bear Island in the heart of Lake Temagami, the second largest in Lake Temagami after Temagami Island.
 Its community is known as Bear Island 1.
 Temagami First Nation (TFN) members are status Indians under the Indian Act that live on and off Bear Island.

 The Teme-Augama Anishnabai ("Deep Water by the Shore People") are part of the Anishinaabe people, and Bear Island represents only a small portion of the Anishinaabe's Nindakiiminan ("our land"; locally syncoped as Ndakiimnan or "n'daki menan"), which includes over ten thousand square kilometers of land in the area.
 Some citizens are status Indian (TFN) within the framework of the Indian Act.
 The majority are not accorded status under the Indian Act, but are still recognized as full community members by the Teme-Augama Anishnabai.

 History

 Human occupation

-The Temagami First Nation website states, "The Teme-Augama Anishnabai have utilized the Temagami region of Canada for over 9,000 years."
+The Teme Augama Anishinabek website states, "The Teme-Augama Anishnabai have utilized the Temagami region of Canada for over 9,000 years."

 Scientific evidence of early occupation of the area is sparse.
 Lake Temagami was free of glacial ice at about 12,150 cal B.P.
 There is scientific evidence that the Three Pines site, located at Sand Point on the hub of Lake Temagami near Bear Island, could have been occupied after 7,500 B.P.
 The Three Pines site includes artifacts similar those found elsewhere that dated to the Archaic Period (7,000-3,000 B.P.).
 There is radiocarbon-dated evidence of human occupation 8488 ± 105 cal B.P.
 130 km to the west at Fox Lake and 5791 ± 275 cal B.P. to the north east where the Montreal River empties into Lake Timiskaming.